Azure-Samples/blockchain/blockchain-workbench/messaging-integration-samples/CreateContract.md

 Overview

-This sample provides step by step instructions for using message to create a contract on the blockchain.
+This sample provides step by step instructions for using a message to create a contract on the blockchain.

 Deploy the Stored Procedures